 How are the Guides Written?

-For the bits I have walked (the whole South Island plus Wellington to Whanganui and a few shorter sections elsewhere in the North Island) it is divided up into sections of approximately eight hours walking a day (making up 63 days to cover the length of the South Island), but because towns, huts and campsites are not evenly spaced eight hours apart there are parts where some days are longer and a few are very short, effectively turning these into rest days (‘zero days’ in trail jargon).
+For the bits I have walked (the whole South Island plus Wellington to Whanganui and a few shorter sections elsewhere in the North Island) my guides are divided up into sections of approximately eight hours walking a day (making up 63 days to cover the length of the South Island), but because towns, huts and campsites are not evenly spaced eight hours apart there are parts where some days are longer and a few are very short, effectively turning these into rest days (‘zero days’ in trail jargon).

 Times of each section are the actual times it took me.
 They include short rest stops every hour or hour and a half, but exclude lunch breaks.
 I would say I was walking at a fairly average speed.
 The schedule of days is based upon a strategy of sending food parcels ahead at nearly every opportunity, which meant there were no off-trail trips that added extra time.
 But it did mean a lot of work organising before departure.